Joe Tacopina: Association football

-Tacopina has held executive positions on four Italian football clubs.
 In 2011, he was part of the American consortium led by Thomas R. DiBenedetto that purchased A.S.
 Roma, with Tacopina becoming vice-chairman of the board of directors, in October 2011.
 On September 8, 2014, he resigned from the board.

 A preliminary agreement to acquire Bologna F.C.
 1909 was signed on September 17, 2014, and was formalized on October 8.
 On October 15, Tacopina officially assumed the post of president of the club.
-On November 17, 2014, Joey Saputo was appointed chairman.
-Tacopina maintained his role as president until he resigned in October 2015.
+Joey Saputo was appointed as chairman on November 17, 2014.
+Tacopina served as president until his resignation in October 2015.
+As president of Bologna, Tacopina helped lead the club's return to Serie A following promotion from Serie B during the 2014–15 season.

-Tacopina purchased Italian football club Venezia F.C. in October 2015.
+Tacopina became president and co-owner of Venezia F.C. in October 2015.
+Tacopina achieved three consecutive promotions, a feat that made Tacopina the first president in Italian football history to oversee promotions in three consecutive seasons.
 He sold his shares and resigned in January 2020.

 On August 13, 2021, Tacopina became president and owner of Italian football club SPAL of Ferrara, in Serie B or second division at the time.